polarispw/MSBD5002-MetricPrompt/README.md

 ### Baseline

-All baselines are implemented using OpenPrompt, which is a awesome prompt tuning frame work.
+All baselines are implemented using OpenPrompt, which is an awesome prompt-tuning framework.

-To run baselines, simply use the following command
+To run baselines, simply create a path `Baseline/logs` and run the following command

 ```shell
 python Baseline/baseline.py --config_yaml Baseline/scripts/dbpedia/manual_verb.yaml